StunlockStudios/battlerite-docs/source/introduction.rst

 Introduction
 ============

-The first version of the Vainglory Game Data Service is an exciting step forward towards making it easier for users to have open access to in-game data.
+The first version of the Battlerite Game Data Service is an exciting step forward towards making it easier for users to have open access to in-game data.

 Build something great!